1730-1965. The Wiggans of Lancashire, England

 The Clamper

-John Wiggans was born the son of John Wiggans (1810) and Dinah Baker and was baptized at St. Andrew’s in Leyland on May 20, 1848 – the church pictured at the top of this article.
+John Wiggans was born the son of John Wiggans (1810) and Dinah Baker and was baptized at St. Andrew’s in Leyland on May 20, 1848.

-By the age of 12, he was working in the Leyland bleachworks – which started out as a crofters in the 1790s and first took off under the name Fletcher’s, and later as John Stanning & Sons Bleachworks.
+By the age of twelve, he was working in the Leyland bleachworks.
+The works had begun as a crofting operation in the 1790s, expanded under the name Fletcher’s, and later became John Stanning & Sons Bleachworks.

-John may have met his wife Sarah McIntyre in the bleachworks – they were both cotton bleachers around the time of their marriage.
-She was a Scot from Lanarkshire, formerly a lace tambourer, and they married at St. Andrews on the 14th of March 1868.
-He was just 19 and she was 24, but claimed to be 22.
+John likely met his future wife, Sarah McIntyre, at the bleachworks.
+Both were employed as cotton bleachers at the time of their marriage.
+Sarah was a Scot from Lanarkshire and had previously worked as a lace tambourer.
+They married at St. Andrew’s on March 14, 1868.
+John was nineteen; Sarah was twenty-four, though she claimed to be twenty-two.

-John lost his wife in 1909 and in 1911 he was still living with his 29 year old son James – a mangler at the bleachworks – and his 27 year old daughter Dinah Baker Wiggans – a lace tambourer.
-His son James emigrated to America in 1912, and John lived out his days in Chorley, dying at age 72, at 87 Bolton St. His body was brought home to Leyland for burial at St. Andrews on the 10th of March, 1921.
+John lost his wife in 1909.
+In 1911, he was living with his twenty-nine-year-old son James, a mangler at the bleachworks, and his twenty-seven-year-old daughter Dinah Baker Wiggans, a lace tambourer.
+James emigrated to America in 1912.
+John remained in Chorley until his death at age seventy-two at 87 Bolton Street.
+He was returned to Leyland for burial at St. Andrew’s on March 10, 1921.

 The Last Englishman